 Going part-time may require some financial sacrifices or scheduling concessions, but faced with today's workforce shortage, many employers are receptive to considering alternative work arrangements.
-Set realistic goals and communicate upfront with your colleagues, patients, and employer.
+You need to set realistic goals and communicate upfront with your colleagues, patients, and employer.

 Part-time options have many benefits for pediatricians at various stages of their careers.
 In addition, part-time schedules can retain those pediatricians who would otherwise choose to leave clinical medicine due to work life balance issues or burnout.

-Identify what you need out of this arrangement and what the practice needs out of this and aim for meeting those needs.
+Identify what you need out of this arrangement and what the practice needs.
+Aim for meeting those needs.
 Seeing patients from 10 am to 2 pm might be ideal for your family life, but is not very convenient for patients or helpful for the practice.
-It has to work for everybody — otherwise it works for no body.
+It has to work for everybody.

 Part-time physicians' pay is frequently tied to productivity, working during high-volume times makes sense from an income perspective.
-Many part-time pediatricians choose to If given a choice, work an afternoon shift to so you can accommodate patients who call in the morning and need to be seen that day.
+Many part-time pediatricians choose to work an afternoon shift to so you can accommodate patients who call in the morning and need to be seen that day.
 This often meets important practice needs and patient preferences.
 Plus, it helps your productivity and salary.

-Have conversations upfront with your employer and colleagues about how your schedule changes will impact the office.
-For instance, will other pediatricians be expected to fill in when you go from 42 office hours to 256 office hours or will the practice hire non-physician clinicians or other part-time pediatricians?
+Have conversations upfront with your employer and colleagues about how your schedule changes will impact the clinic.
+For instance, will other pediatricians be expected to fill in when you go from 42 office hours to 25 office hours or will the practice hire non-physician clinicians or other part-time pediatricians?

 Job sharing, where two or more physicians share one full-time position, is another scheduling option that often meets the needs of both employer and employee.
 These situations are difficult to find and require a lot of commitment on all sides to make them work.

-No matter how loyal your patients, going part-time is likely to have a long-term impact on your patient-base.
-Depending on how long you go part-time, some patients will leave and when you come back to full-time you may have to rebuild your patient-base.
-You may ’ll likely lose referrals once referring physicians learn of your part-time schedule.
-However, those potential drawbacks are unlikely to slow the trend toward more part-time pediatricians, considering the increasing number of women going into pediatrics and the high priority that younger physicians place on work-life balance.
+No matter how loyal your patients may be, going part-time is likely to have a long-term impact on your patient-base.
+Depending on how long you go part-time, some patients will leave.
+As a result you may have to rebuild your patient-base when you come back to full time.
+You may lose referrals once referring physicians learn of your part-time schedule.
+However, those potential drawbacks are unlikely to slow the trend toward more part-time pediatricians given the high priority that younger physicians place on work-life balance.

 American Academy of Pediatrics